Building a Social Media Post Creator with the Agent Kit

 Breadboard Node Selector

 We're ready to hook up the final pieces!
-Delete the wire from the Looper's "Context Out" port to the output node, and attach a new wire from this same port to the "Context" of the new Caption Creator node.
-Now connect the "Context Out" port from the Caption Creator" to the "out" port of the output node.
+Delete the wire from the Looper's "Context Out" port to the output component, and attach a new wire from this same port to the "Context" of the new Caption Creator component.
+Now connect the "Context Out" port from the Caption Creator" to the "out" port of the output component.

 And you've done it!
 Below is the complete board that takes a business name and location, asks the user about the social media post basics, and outputs a caption to match.